binarynonsense/bn-blog/_posts/2015-10-05-micro-review-minervas-den-pc.md

 ---

-Interesting story and some more hours of similar gameplay.
-A must have if you enjoyed the base game.
+A good way to keep playing for a few more hours after finishing the base game.
+The story is good and the gameplay is basically the same, which in this case is a good thing.
+A must have if you enjoyed Bioshock 2.

 ![screenshot]({{ site.baseurl }}/images/posts/bioshock2_01.jpg)